 New York, NY 10007

-He received the Mary McLeod Bethune Recognition Award from the National Council of Negro Women; the Extraordinary Black Man Award for Humanitarianism from the United Negro College Fund; and the inaugural outstanding alumnus award from the Phillips Brooks House Association at Harvard University.
-He has also been honored by the Rush Philanthropic Arts Foundation, the Brooklyn Borough President, and others.
+He has received the Mary McLeod Bethune Recognition Award from the National Council of Negro Women; the Extraordinary Black Man Award for Humanitarianism from the United Negro College Fund; the inaugural outstanding alumnus award from the Phillips Brooks House Association at Harvard University, and the Emerging Leaders award from the Congressional Black Caucus Foundation.

-Buery lives with his wife Deborah, a law professor, and his two sons, Ellis and Ethan.
+Buery lives in Brooklyn with his wife Deborah, a law professor, and his two sons.